Lyft Accident Attorneys in Houston

 What damages are available for a Lyft car accident injury?

 The Baumgartner Law Firm has handled thousands of serious personal injury claims over the last 35 years.
-Damages in car accident claims in Texas include:
+Personal injury damages in car accident lawsuits in Texas include:

 - Medical bills